+Student Applicant:

-Applicant Identifier: URC Reviewer:
+URC Reviewer:

-Category Excellent (4) Good (3) Fair (2) Poor (1) Project novelty and impact: The author makes an argument for why this creative project is needed and/or will add to important conversations.
-Excellent: The proposed work is highly original, and the results are expected to be important in the specific field and perhaps even beyond.
-Good: The proposed work is novel, and the work is interesting and important in the field of study.
-Fair: The proposed work is incremental and demonstrates some potential for impact in the specific field.
+Category Excellent (4) Good (3) Fair (2) Poor (1) Research novelty and impact: A strong case is made for the novelty and importance of the research.
+Excellent: The proposed work is highly original and the results are expected to be important in the specific field of research, and perhaps even beyond.
+Good: The proposed research or scholarly work is novel, and the work is interesting and important in the field of study.
+Fair: The proposed work is incremental over past research and demonstrates some potential for impact in the specific field of research.
 Poor: The proposed work is unoriginal and demonstrates no potential impact.
-Methods and Materials: The methods section highlights specifically how this question will be answered through the creative process and whether copyright, venue, and other material considerations have been addressed.
+Methods: A specific plan for carrying out the research is provided.
+It is reasonable and justified in the provided timeline.
 Excellent: Methods and outcomes are communicated clearly, and they are reasonable within the proposed timeline.
 Risky parts of the plan are identified; fallback options are provided as needed.
 Good: Methods are communicated clearly and they are reasonable within the proposed timeline.
 The most risky parts of the plan are identified.
 Fair: Methods are communicated but are hard to understand; they are mostly reasonable.
 There are minor concerns over feasibility or timeline.
 Poor: Methods are not communicated clearly and/or they are not reasonable.
 Writing presentation: The writing is compelling, scholarly, accessible, and careful.
-Excellent: The proposal is clearly and compellingly written, and understandable to a broad audience (i.e., non-experts in the field).
-Good: The proposal is well-written, and mostly understandable to a broad audience.
+Excellent: The proposal is clearly and compellingly written, and also understandable to a broad audience (i.e. non-experts in the field).
+Good: The proposal is well- written, and mostly understandable to a broad audience.
 Fair: The proposal is capably-written, and partially understandable to a broad audience.
-Poor: The proposal cannot be understood by non-experts, and/or is too basic for scholarly writing.
+Poor: The proposal cannot be understood by non- experts, and/or is too basic for scholarly writing.
 Personal student outcomes: How will the proposed funding and work impact the student's future?
 Excellent: The proposal provides a compelling and specific description of how this funding and experience will enhance the student's future opportunities and/or career outlook.
 Good: The proposal describes how the program will be important in the student's personal and professional future.
 Fair: The proposal describes some potential for impact on the student personally, but it is limited and vague.
 Poor: The proposal has little-to-no mention of how the proposed work will impact the student personally.
-Student preparation: The author demonstrates that they have enough background and/or training in the creative form to make the project realistic.
+Student preparation: The student's background and history are appropriate for the proposed project.
 Excellent: The student's academic and/or scholarly background are well-suited to the proposed work, so much so that the student's ideas contribute critically to the project.
-Good: The student is well-prepared for the proposed work.
+Good: The student is well- prepared for the proposed work.
 Fair: The student is not completely prepared for the proposed work, but they can catch up quickly.
 Poor: The student does not have the necessary coursework or training to undertake the proposed work.
 Faculty collaboration: Proposal demonstrates collaboration between faculty and student(s); roles are clearly defined.
 Excellent: Both student and faculty are engaged in the project, and have a strong working relationship.
 Roles of both student and faculty are well-defined and suited to each.
 Good: Both student and faculty are suited to the project, and worked together in the past (perhaps in a class).
 Roles are well-defined.
 Fair: The student-faculty team is adequately suited to the project, and their roles are mostly defined.
 Poor: The team does not seem appropriate for the proposed project.
 Roles in the student-faculty partnership are unclear.